 Spain: Eating grapes at midnight

 In Spain, as the New Year approaches, some people participate in traditions that are considered good luck.
 At midnight, they eat 12 grapes, each signifying the 12 clock chimes.
-This practice is thought to bring good fortune for each month of the coming year.
+This new year’s tradition is thought to bring good luck and good fortune for each month of the coming year.
 Tables of families and friends gather with grapes in hand to complete the challenge.
 However, participants must consume all 12 grapes before the last chime stops.

 Denmark: Breaking plates on friends' doorsteps